Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Government of Alberta is providing additional capital infrastructure funding to municipalities and Metis Settlements to:
+In 2020, the Government of Alberta provided additional capital infrastructure funding to municipalities and Metis Settlements to:

 - sustain and create local jobs